malaikazy/SurveyX/README.md

 <p align="center">
   <i>
-Welcome to SurveyX!
-This GitHub repository serves as a channel for users to submit requests for paper generation based on specific topics or domains.📚✨
+✨Welcome to SurveyX!
+This GitHub repository serves as a channel for users to submit requests for paper generation based on specific topics or domains.📚
   </i>
 <p>